Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 #### Power

-Power refers to a sense of personal empowerment — the idea that _you_ control your own fate. **[i.e. not exerting power over others like in _[The 48 Laws of Power](https://www.tosummarise.com/detailed-summary-the-48-laws-of-power-by-robert-greene/)_.]**
+Power refers to a sense of personal empowerment — the idea that _you_ control your own fate. \

 We can become more empowered by: increasing our confidence; increasing our skills; and taking ownership.